Northwest farmers markets were overflowing with fresh peaches this past weekend. And the selection is just beginning.

 - Set an oven rack in the middle position and heat the oven to 350°.

-- To prepare the streusel, combine the cornstarch, brown sugar, sugar, and salt.
+- To prepare the streusel, combine the flour, hazelnuts, brown sugar, sugar, and salt.
 Cut in the butter until mixture is evenly crumbly.

-- To prepare the filling, in a large mixing bowl, gently combine the peaches, blueberries, sugar, ginger, lime zest, lime juice, vanilla flour, and salt.
+- To prepare the filling, in a large mixing bowl, gently combine the peaches, blueberries, sugar, ginger, lime zest, lime juice, vanilla, cornstarch, and salt.
 Allow to sit for 15 minutes to draw out the juices.

 - Spoon the peach and blueberry mixture into the prepared baking dish or ramekins.